The Sea Tsar and Vasilisa the Wise: Summary

-The Sea Tsar gives up and returns to his underwater realm, while Vasilisa and the Tsarevitch go home safely and celebrate their wedding.
+Baulked of his prey, Sea Tsar gives up and returns to his underwater realm, while Vasilisa and the Tsarevitch return safely home to solemnise their wedding.

-(In some variants, the magic maiden says he should not kiss anyone in the palace, lest he forgets about her.
-When he does so, she is forgotten by the prince.
-Some time later, the prince announces his marriages to another princess, and the magic maiden arrives at the ceremony to make her beloved remember.)
+(In some variants, the enchanted maiden tells her beloved that he should not kiss anyone in the palace, lest he forget her.
+When (disregarding her warning) he does so, she is, indeed, forgotten by the prince: some time later, the prince announces his marriage to another princess, but his first love arrives at the ceremony to make him remember her).

 Translations

 The translations of the tale's title are many: Vassilissa the Cunning, and The Tsar of the Sea, The King of the Sea and Melania, the Clever, The Water King and Vasilissa the Wise, and The King of the Sea and Vassilissa the Wise.